History of New Zealand: Māori response

 The effect of contact on Māori varied.
 In some inland areas life went on more or less unchanged, although a European metal tool such as a fish-hook or hand axe might be acquired through trade with other tribes.
 At the other end of the scale, tribes that frequently encountered Europeans, such as Ngāpuhi in Northland, underwent major changes.

-Pre-European Māori had no distance weapons except for tao (spears) and the introduction of the musket had an enormous impact on Māori warfare.
+Pre-European Māori had no distance weapons except for tao (spears) and the introduction of the musket had an enormous effect on Māori warfare.
 Tribes with muskets would attack tribes without them, killing or enslaving many.
 As a result, guns became very valuable and Māori would trade huge quantities of goods for a single musket.
 From 1805 to 1843 the Musket Wars raged until a new balance of power was achieved after most tribes had acquired muskets.
-In 1835, the peaceful Moriori of the Chatham Islands were attacked, enslaved, and nearly exterminated by mainland Ngāti Mutunga and Ngāti Tama Māori.
-In the 1901 census, only 35 Moriori were recorded although the numbers subsequently increased.
+In 1835, the Moriori of the Chatham Islands were attacked, enslaved, and nearly exterminated by mainland Ngāti Mutunga and Ngāti Tama Māori.
+In the 1901 census, only 35 Moriori were recorded.
+Tommy Solomon, the last full-blooded Moriori, died in 1933.

 Around this time, many Māori converted to Christianity.
-In the 1840s, there were probably a higher percentage of Christians attending services among Māori than among people in the United Kingdom, and their moral practices and spiritual lives were transformed.
+In 1845, 64,000 Māori were attending church services, over half of the estimated population of 110,000.
+By then, there was probably a higher proportion of Māori attending Church in New Zealand than British people in the United Kingdom, and their moral practices and spiritual lives were transformed.
 The New Zealand Anglican Church, te Hāhi Mihinare (the missionary church), was, and is, the largest Māori denomination.
 Māori made Christianity their own and spread it throughout the country often before European missionaries arrived.